kesh-lang/kesh/examples.md

 answer  --> 42
 ```

-Functions are of course first class.
+Functions are of course first-class citizens.
 All functions take only 1 argument, which may be a tuple of values.
 Therefore, a function may be applied to a single value without wrapping it in parens.

 ```lua
 times: (a: #number, b: #number) -> #number { a * b }